jaffco/wamr-demo/README.md

 # WAMR AOT Demo for Daisy Seed

-This project demonstrates embedding WAMR (WebAssembly Micro Runtime) with AOT compilation into a Daisy Seed application.
+This project demonstrates embedding WAMR (WebAssembly Micro Runtime) on a Daisy Seed.

 ## Quick Start